The Magic of Superposition: A Survey on Simultaneous Transmission Based Wireless Systems: Interference / Computation / Function Alignment

 In~\cite{Suh2012} and~\cite{Suh2016}, $2 \times 2$ modulo-2 sum networks\footnote{In particular Avestimehr-Diggavi-Tse (ADT) network is considered.} are considered.
 The study is inspired by the \acrshort{ia} and similar to the computation alignment given in~\cite{Niesen2011}, and named as the function alignment.
 A new upper bound is derived for the computing capacity of the two receiver \acrshort{cpnf} networks with linear codes in~\cite{Suh2012, Suh2016}.
 Also, the studies define a network decomposition theorem to divide the network into elementary subnetworks.
 Using the theorem, the computing capacity is generalized for the $N$-transmitter $N$-receiver \acrshort{cpnf} networks.
 In~\cite{Suh2013a}, the authors extend their previous work,~\cite{Suh2012}, to include feedback.
 The study derives the feedback included computing capacity and compare it with the no-feedback scheme (as in~\cite{Suh2012}).
 It should be stated that network decomposition is crucial to create subnetworks.
 The authors also investigate the network decomposition and its importance in \acrshort{cpnf} networks thoroughly in~\cite{Suh2013}.

 In~\cite{Bross2016}, memoryless bivariate Gaussian sources are considered for a two-source one receiver network.
 The receiver aims to obtain the information of the two sources with the minimum distortion.
 In the paper, perfect causal feedback is assumed and the power-distortion relationship is investigated.
 The results are given as a function of the source correlation and \acrshort{snr}.
 Also, the necessary and sufficient conditions to reach the minimum distortion levels are derived.
 The study is later extended to two transmitter two receiver networks in~\cite{Song2015}.

+Computation alignment is a form of interference alignment for the purpose of function computation.
+Although the next section will be purely devoted to the function computation, computation alignment differentiate from other studies by its working mechanism.
+In conclusion, IA allows interference of signals and removes the interference at the receiver.
+On the other hand, computation alignment exploits superposition to perform mathematical tasks over the air.
+IA has gained small attention in the literature and lacks testbed implementations.
+We expect that mainly the perfect CSI requirement prevents researchers from exhibiting a proof of concept.
 Simultaneous transmission is also the basis of function computation techniques that are inspired by lattice codes and \acrshort{cpnf}.
 Moreover, the function computation methods are considered for analog signals and the resulting analog function computation studies gained popularity in the literature.